ManlyMouse/PHYS4130-S26/FinalProjects/Emma/Writeup.md

 Fig 7.
 Nonconserved heat diffusion for three depths.
 The first graph represents the adaptability of the octree and how many leaf nodes there are as the octree develops.
 The second represents the slice where the hot node is introduced and how much heat is in that slice as it diffuses.
 Finally, the last graph contains the total heat in the system.
 As we can see, it is not conserved and increases over time with it even having differences between the depths (most likely because the calculation depending on the size of the node).

 Now we can look at the conserved heat diffusion equation.
 The colors here are represented differently from the previous program.
-Instead, these are maximized on the current maximum temperature.
+Instead, these are normalized on the current maximum temperature.
 As the heat spreads and reaches equilibirum, they should all become the same bright yellow/white color since they all have a similar max temperature.

 <img src="ImagesWriteup/animation_3.gif" width="325"> <img src="ImagesWriteup/animation_4.gif" width="325"> <img src="ImagesWriteup/animation_5.gif" width="325">